mediashelf/scorm2fedora/README.markdown

 -------------

 Scorm2Fedora supports configuration by web.xml init-params and Java properties files.
-The web.xml init-params take precedence.
 The following configuration parameters are supported:

 * username
     * The username Scorm2Fedora should use to connect to the Fedora Repository,